CHEMICAL DUST HAZARDS

 OSHA recommends that facilities maintain workplace air quality through “engineering and work practice controls” where feasible.
 Dust collection systems are the most cost-effective way to improve air quality in a chemical manufacturing or processing facility.
 They work around the clock, using advanced filtration technology to safely capture and contain airborne dust and contaminants.

-Camfil APC’s premium-quality dust collectors ensure that all employees can work safely in facilities where toxic chemical dusts are present.
+Camfil APC’s premium-quality dust collectors cost-effectively collect many types of chemical dust, including toxic dusts, combustible dusts, cross contaminant dusts, and nuisance dust.
+They ensure that all employees can work safely in facilities where toxic chemical dusts are present.
+They:

 - Save time, money and energy on dust collection